McIntyre Powder Project - Sudbury Intake Clinic

-The McIntyre Powder Project is a voluntary registry to document health issues (particularly neurological) in miners or other workers who were exposed to McIntyre Powder aluminum dust in their workplaces.
+The McIntyre Powder Project is a voluntary registry established by a miner's daughter Janice Martell to document health issues (particularly neurological) in miners or other workers who were exposed to McIntyre Powder aluminum dust in their workplaces.

-The aim of the project is to provide a centralized place to gather information on the types of health issues found in workers who were exposed to McIntyre Powder aluminum dust, for the purposes of establishing the need for further research into the long-term health impacts of aluminum dust exposure, and to seek compensation for those workers who suffered health issues related to their occupational exposure.
+The aim of the project is to gather information on the types of health issues found in workers who were exposed to McIntyre Powder aluminum dust, for the purposes of establishing the need for further research into the long-term health impacts of aluminum dust exposure, and to seek compensation for those workers who suffered health issues related to their occupational exposure.

 Ultimately, the Project will seek legislative changes to improve workplace safety and access to compensation for all workers who suffer health issues related to occupational disease or injury.

 October 3rd and 4th 2016 at the United Steelworkers Hall, 66 Brady Street, Sudbury, Ontario

 OHCOW has been invited by the McIntyre Powder Project and the United Steelworkers to participate in intake clinics for exposed workers.
 The next clinic will be in Sudbury.
 OHCOW’s role is to conduct examinations and collect information on the working history and medical backgrounds of miners both with us and that have passed.
 Through these examinations we are aiming to determine the health effects that McIntyre Powder has caused on not only for miners but also their families.

 These are not easy cases.
 Other exposures at work (like other metals or chemicals that are neurotoxic, or acids that may make Aluminum more toxic) are relevant.
 Family genetics or exposure to Aluminum outside work might also help explain how work exposures did or did not help to cause a disease.
 And because Aluminum can be stored in bones and then released years later, lifetime exposures must be explored.